10 Ways to Keep Your Industrial Building Safe

 5. Ensure Proper Training

 Proper training prevents workplace injuries.
 Be sure to train any employee who is using equipment or machinery.
-Make sure that each employee understands the purpose of the tools they are using.
+Ensure that each employee understands the purpose of the tools they use.

 Every tool should also have regular maintenance and manufacturing instructions.